 Step 2 – Knit Your Bag

-Let an approximately 12″ tail extend down through the bottom (from the top) of your knitting Nancy.
-The other end of rope (on top of your Nancy) is your working end.
+Let an approximately 12″ tail extend down through the bottom (from the top) of your knitter.
+The other end of rope (on top of your knitter) is your working end.
 Use it to start winding one loop around each stick.
 I like to work toward the left.
 To do this, wind from the right back of your first stick around the back to the left, up across the front to the right and then to the back again and ready to continue to the next stick on the left where you will do the same thing until you make it around all 12 sticks.
 Be sure to mark your hoop, so you know where your first stick is.
 That way you will be able to tell when you’ve completed an entire round.
-My embroidery hoop has a tension screw on it, so I just used that as my marker.
-When you get back around to the first stick, make the same kind of wrap around it again and then lift the first loop you made around that stick up and over the new loop and the stick itsself and keep continuing on in this manner until you have worked an even number of rounds with about 100 ft. of cord.
+My embroidery hoop has a tension screw on it, so I used that as my marker.
+When you get back around to the first stick, make the same kind of wrap around it again and then lift the first loop you made around that stick up and over the new loop and the stick itself and keep continuing on in this manner until you have worked an even number of rounds with about 100 ft. of cord.
 Take a look at the video here and you’ll see what I mean.
 If you reach the end of one length of cord and need to join another, just leave a tail from the first length and begin knitting with your new piece.
 I’ll tell you how to knot the two tails together later.
 Just be sure you always leave 8 – 12″ tails when you begin, join lengths, or finish knitting.

 Step 3 – Form the Bag Bottom